SlimeNull/NullLib.CommandLine/readme.en-us.md

    Helps to parse a command string for method calling.

-5. ArgumentConverter:
+5. ArguConverter:

-   Implemented `IArgumentConverter` interface, abstract class, should be inherited by custom Converter.
+   Implemented `IArguConverter` interface, abstract class, should be inherited by custom Converter.

-6. ArgumentConverterManager:
+6. ArguConverterManager:

-   Helps create `ArgumentConverter` rapidly.
+   Helps create `ArguConverter` rapidly.

 7. CommandLineSegment:

    Component of command line string.

-8. ArgumentParser:
+8. ArguParser:

    Helps parse `CommandLineSegment` to `IArgument`